-During May of 2003, the Company finalized a \$225 million credit facility (the "2003 Loans") with Deutsche Bank Trust Company Americas, Bank of America, N.A., CIBC Inc. and a syndicate of other lenders.
-The 2003 Loans consist of a \$25 million senior revolving facility, a \$150 million senior term loan and a \$50 million subordinated term loan.
-The 2003 Loans are due in 2006.
+During May 2003, the Company finalized its 2003 Florida/Texas senior secured loans with Deutsche Bank Trust Company Americas, Bank of America, N.A., CIBC Inc. and a syndicate of other lenders.
+The 2003 Florida/Texas senior secured loans consist of a \$25 million senior revolving facility, a \$150 million senior term loan and a \$50 million subordinated term loan.
+The 2003 Florida/Texas senior secured loans are due in 2006.
 The senior loan bears interest of LIBOR plus 3.5%.
 The subordinated loan bears interest of LIBOR plus 8.0%.
-The 2003 Loans are secured by the Gaylord Palms assets and the Gaylord Texas Hotel.
-At the time of closing the 2003 Loans, the Company engaged LIBOR interest rate swaps which fixed the LIBOR rates of the 2003 Loans at 1.48% in year one and 2.09% in year two.
-The Company is required to pay a commitment fee equal to 0.5% per year of the average daily unused portion of the 2003 Loans.
-At the end of the second quarter, the Company had 100% borrowing capacity of the \$25 million revolver.
-Proceeds of the 2003 Loans were used to pay off the Term Loan of \$60 million and the remaining net proceeds of approximately \$134 million were deposited into an escrow account for the completion of the construction of the Texas hotel.
-The provisions of the 2003 Loans contain covenants and restrictions including compliance with certain financial covenants, restrictions on additional indebtedness, escrowed cash balances, as well as other customary restrictions.
+The 2003 Florida/Texas senior secured loans are secured by the Gaylord Palms assets and the Gaylord Texan.
+At the time of closing the 2003 Florida/Texas senior secured loans, the Company engaged LIBOR interest rate swaps which fixed the LIBOR rates of the 2003 Florida/Texas senior secured loans at 1.48% in year one and 2.09% in year two.
+The Company is required to pay a commitment fee equal to 0.5% per year of the average daily unused portion of the revolving portion of the 2003 Florida/Texas senior secured loans.
+At the end of the second quarter, the Company had 100% borrowing capacity of the \$25 million revolver, which pending completion of the Gaylord Texan, may only be drawn to fund the Gaylord Texan construction.
+Proceeds of the 2003 Florida/Texas senior secured loans were used to pay off the Term Loan of \$60 million and the remaining net proceeds of approximately \$134 million were deposited into an escrow account for the completion of the construction of the Gaylord Texan.
+The provisions of the 2003 Florida/Texas senior secured loans contain covenants and restrictions including compliance with certain financial covenants, restrictions on additional indebtedness, escrowed cash balances, as well as other customary restrictions.